tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 **Joseph**

-I paused again and thought real hard trying to remember what Joey’s last name was again.
+I paused again and thought real hard trying to remember what Joey’s last name was.
 It was something with an F, maybe Flanagan, and as I searched my memory an image of his sneering face greeted me, and the phone began to ring.

 I froze, unsure of what to do at first, then quickly plucked the handset and held it to my ear.
 There was a click and the noise stopped.